 You should carefully consider the following material risk factors as well as the other information contained or incorporated by reference in this report, as these important factors, among others, could cause our actual results to differ from our expected or historical results.
 It is not possible to predict or identify all such factors.
 Consequently, you should not consider any such list to be a complete statement of all of our potential risks or uncertainties.
 Based on the information currently known to us, we believe the following information identifies the most material risk factors affecting us, but the below risks and uncertainties are not the only ones related to our businesses and are not necessarily listed in the order of their significance.
-Additional risks and uncertainties not presently known to us or that we currently believe to be immaterial may also adversely affect our business.
+Additional risks and uncertainties not presently known to us or that we currently believe to be immaterial may also adversely affect our businesse.

-An extended period of depressed oil and natural gas prices will adversely affect our business, financial condition, cash flow, liquidity, results of operations and our ability to meet our capital expenditure obligations and financial commitments.
+An extended period of depressed oil and natural gas prices would adversely affect our business, financial condition, cash flow, liquidity, results of operations and our ability to meet our capital expenditure obligations and financial commitments.

-Our business is heavily dependent upon the prices of, and demand for, oil and natural gas.
-Historically, the prices for oil and natural gas have been volatile and are likely to remain volatile in the future.
-During 2020, commodity prices fluctuated significantly, with the settlement price for West Texas Intermediate ("WTI") crude oil ranging from a high of approximately \$63.27 per barrel to a low of approximately negative \$36.98 per barrel and settlement prices for Henry Hub natural gas ranging from a high of approximately \$3.14 per Mcf to a low of approximately \$1.33 per Mcf.

-The prices we receive for our oil and natural gas production are subject to wide fluctuations and depend on numerous factors beyond our control, including the following:
+Our business is heavily dependent upon the price of, and demand for, natural gas.
+Historically, natural gas prices have been volatile and are likely to remain volatile in the future.
+The prices we receive for our natural gas production depend on numerous factors beyond our control, including the following:

-- the domestic and foreign supply of oil, natural gas liquids and natural gas; - weather conditions; - the price and quantity of imports of oil and natural gas; - political conditions and events in other oil-producing and natural gas-producing countries, including embargoes, hostilities in the Middle East and other sustained military campaigns, and acts of terrorism or sabotage; - the actions of the Organization of Petroleum Exporting Countries, or OPEC; - domestic government regulation, legislation and policies; - the level of global oil and natural gas inventories; - technological advances affecting energy consumption; - the price and availability of alternative fuels; and - overall economic conditions.
+- the domestic and foreign supply of natural gas; - weather conditions; - the price and quantity of exports of natural gas; - political conditions and events in other oil-producing and natural gas-producing countries, including embargoes, hostilities in the Middle East and other sustained military campaigns, and acts of terrorism or sabotage; - the actions of the Organization of Petroleum Exporting Countries, or OPEC; - domestic government regulation, legislation and policies; - the level of global natural gas inventories; - technological advances affecting energy consumption; - the price and availability of alternative fuels; and - overall economic conditions.

-Lower oil and natural gas prices will adversely affect:
+Lower natural gas prices will adversely affect:

-- our revenues, profitability and cash flow from operations; - the value of our proved oil and natural gas reserves; - the economic viability of certain of our drilling prospects; - our borrowing capacity; and - our ability to obtain additional capital.
+- our revenues, profitability and cash flow from operations; - the value of our proved natural gas reserves; - the economic viability of certain of our drilling prospects; - our borrowing capacity; and - our ability to obtain additional capital.